Shredded Banksy artwork sells for $25.4 million at auction - NewsBreak

 Sotheby’s received some criticism at the time for failing to spot the hidden shredder.
 But the 2018 buyer decided to go through with the purchase, a decision that was vindicated on Thursday as the work's price soared.

-The work quickly became one of Banksy’s most famous, and Sotheby’s sent it on tour to cities including New York and Hong Kong before Thursday’s auction.

-Auctioneer Oliver Barker joked that he was “terrified” to bring down the hammer to end Thursday's sale.
-There were jitters among Sotheby's staff to the last that Banksy had another surprise planned.

 Alex Branczik.
-Sotheby’s chairman of modern and contemporary art, called the shredding “one of the most ingenious moments of performance art this century.”
+Sotheby’s chairman of modern and contemporary art, called the stunt “one of the most ingenious moments of performance art this century.”

 “It has been a whirlwind to follow the journey of this now legendary piece and to have it back in our midst, offering it tonight in the very room it was created by the artist,” Branczik said.
 “Banksy is no stranger to making headlines and this latest chapter in his story has captured imaginations across the world — we can only begin to guess what might come next.”